SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-24-republican-impeachment-votes.md

 <code>Retiring</code>, then they'd be correlated: everybody retiring was going to have to
 run in 2022.
 So that makes sense, too.

 Basically, it looks like there are maybe 2 independent predictors here?
+Or maybe just 1, if we flip the sign of <code>NotRetiring</code> and note that <code>Running2022</code> is mildly positively correlated with the "Trumpy block" of variables.

 ## Machine learning: feature selection